speakeasy-api/openapi-directory/SDKs/googleapis.com/cloudchannel/v1/python/README.md

 <!-- End SDK Example Usage -->

 <!-- Start SDK Available Operations -->
-## SDK Available Operations
+## Available Resources and Operations

 ### accounts

 * `cloudchannel_accounts_channel_partner_links_channel_partner_repricing_configs_create` - Creates a ChannelPartnerRepricingConfig.
 Call this method to set modifications for a specific ChannelPartner's bill.
 You can only create configs if the RepricingConfig.effective_invoice_month is a future month.
 If needed, you can create a config for the current month, with some restrictions.
 When creating a config for a future month, make sure there are no existing configs for that RepricingConfig.effective_invoice_month.
 The following restrictions are for creating configs in the current month. * This functionality is reserved for recovering from an erroneous config, and should not be used for regular business cases. * The new config will not modify exports used with other configs.
 Changes to the config may be immediate, but may take up to 24 hours. * There is a limit of ten configs for any ChannelPartner or RepricingConfig.effective_invoice_month. * The contained ChannelPartnerRepricingConfig.repricing_config vaule must be different from the value used in the current config for a ChannelPartner.
 Possible Error Codes: * PERMISSION_DENIED: If the account making the request and the account being queried are different. * INVALID_ARGUMENT: Missing or invalid required parameters in the request.
 Also displays if the updated config is for the current month or past months. * NOT_FOUND: The ChannelPartnerRepricingConfig specified does not exist or is not associated with the given account. * INTERNAL: Any non-user error related to technical issues in the backend.
 In this case, contact Cloud Channel support.
 Return Value: If successful, the updated ChannelPartnerRepricingConfig resource, otherwise returns an error.
 * `cloudchannel_accounts_channel_partner_links_channel_partner_repricing_configs_list` - Lists information about how a Reseller modifies their bill before sending it to a ChannelPartner.
 Possible Error Codes: * PERMISSION_DENIED: If the account making the request and the account being queried are different. * NOT_FOUND: The ChannelPartnerRepricingConfig specified does not exist or is not associated with the given account. * INTERNAL: Any non-user error related to technical issues in the backend.
 In this case, contact Cloud Channel support.
 Return Value: If successful, the ChannelPartnerRepricingConfig resources.
-The data for each resource is displayed in the ascending order of: * channel partner ID * RepricingConfig.effective_invoice_month * ChannelPartnerRepricingConfig.update_time If unsuccessful, returns an error.
+The data for each resource is displayed in the ascending order of: * Channel Partner ID * RepricingConfig.effective_invoice_month * ChannelPartnerRepricingConfig.update_time If unsuccessful, returns an error.
 * `cloudchannel_accounts_channel_partner_links_create` - Initiates a channel partner link between a distributor and a reseller, or between resellers in an n-tier reseller channel.
 Invited partners need to follow the invite_link_uri provided in the response to accept.
 After accepting the invitation, a link is set up between the two parties.
 You must be a distributor to call this method.
 Possible error codes: * PERMISSION_DENIED: The reseller account making the request is different from the reseller account in the API request. * INVALID_ARGUMENT: Required request parameters are missing or invalid. * ALREADY_EXISTS: The ChannelPartnerLink sent in the request already exists. * NOT_FOUND: No Cloud Identity customer exists for provided domain. * INTERNAL: Any non-user error related to a technical issue in the backend.
 Contact Cloud Channel support. * UNKNOWN: Any non-user error related to a technical issue in the backend.
 Contact Cloud Channel support.
 Return value: The new ChannelPartnerLink resource.
 * `cloudchannel_accounts_channel_partner_links_list` - List ChannelPartnerLinks belonging to a distributor.
 You must be a distributor to call this method.
 Possible error codes: * PERMISSION_DENIED: The reseller account making the request is different from the reseller account in the API request. * INVALID_ARGUMENT: Required request parameters are missing or invalid.
 Return value: The list of the distributor account's ChannelPartnerLink resources.
 * `cloudchannel_accounts_check_cloud_identity_accounts_exist` - Confirms the existence of Cloud Identity accounts based on the domain and if the Cloud Identity accounts are owned by the reseller.
 Possible error codes: * PERMISSION_DENIED: The reseller account making the request is different from the reseller account in the API request. * INVALID_ARGUMENT: Required request parameters are missing or invalid. * INVALID_VALUE: Invalid domain value in the request.
 Return value: A list of CloudIdentityCustomerAccount resources for the domain (may be empty) Note: in the v1alpha1 version of the API, a NOT_FOUND error returns if no CloudIdentityCustomerAccount resources match the domain.
 * `cloudchannel_accounts_customers_create` - Creates a new Customer resource under the reseller or distributor account.
 Possible error codes: * PERMISSION_DENIED: The reseller account making the request is different from the reseller account in the API request. * INVALID_ARGUMENT: * Required request parameters are missing or invalid. * Domain field value doesn't match the primary email domain.
 Return value: The newly created Customer resource.
 * `cloudchannel_accounts_customers_customer_repricing_configs_create` - Creates a CustomerRepricingConfig.
 Call this method to set modifications for a specific customer's bill.
 You can only create configs if the RepricingConfig.effective_invoice_month is a future month.
 If needed, you can create a config for the current month, with some restrictions.
 When creating a config for a future month, make sure there are no existing configs for that RepricingConfig.effective_invoice_month.
 The following restrictions are for creating configs in the current month. * This functionality is reserved for recovering from an erroneous config, and should not be used for regular business cases. * The new config will not modify exports used with other configs.
 Changes to the config may be immediate, but may take up to 24 hours. * There is a limit of ten configs for any RepricingConfig.EntitlementGranularity.entitlement or RepricingConfig.effective_invoice_month. * The contained CustomerRepricingConfig.repricing_config vaule must be different from the value used in the current config for a RepricingConfig.EntitlementGranularity.entitlement.
 Possible Error Codes: * PERMISSION_DENIED: If the account making the request and the account being queried are different. * INVALID_ARGUMENT: Missing or invalid required parameters in the request.
 Also displays if the updated config is for the current month or past months. * NOT_FOUND: The CustomerRepricingConfig specified does not exist or is not associated with the given account. * INTERNAL: Any non-user error related to technical issues in the backend.
 In this case, contact Cloud Channel support.
 Return Value: If successful, the updated CustomerRepricingConfig resource, otherwise returns an error.
 * `cloudchannel_accounts_customers_customer_repricing_configs_list` - Lists information about how a Reseller modifies their bill before sending it to a Customer.
 Possible Error Codes: * PERMISSION_DENIED: If the account making the request and the account being queried are different. * NOT_FOUND: The CustomerRepricingConfig specified does not exist or is not associated with the given account. * INTERNAL: Any non-user error related to technical issues in the backend.
 In this case, contact Cloud Channel support.
 Return Value: If successful, the CustomerRepricingConfig resources.
-The data for each resource is displayed in the ascending order of: * customer ID * RepricingConfig.EntitlementGranularity.entitlement * RepricingConfig.effective_invoice_month * CustomerRepricingConfig.update_time If unsuccessful, returns an error.
+The data for each resource is displayed in the ascending order of: * Customer ID * RepricingConfig.EntitlementGranularity.entitlement * RepricingConfig.effective_invoice_month * CustomerRepricingConfig.update_time If unsuccessful, returns an error.
 * `cloudchannel_accounts_customers_customer_repricing_configs_patch` - Updates a CustomerRepricingConfig.
 Call this method to set modifications for a specific customer's bill.
 This method overwrites the existing CustomerRepricingConfig.
 You can only update configs if the RepricingConfig.effective_invoice_month is a future month.
 To make changes to configs for the current month, use CreateCustomerRepricingConfig, taking note of its restrictions.
 You cannot update the RepricingConfig.effective_invoice_month.
 When updating a config in the future: * This config must already exist.
 Possible Error Codes: * PERMISSION_DENIED: If the account making the request and the account being queried are different. * INVALID_ARGUMENT: Missing or invalid required parameters in the request.
 Also displays if the updated config is for the current month or past months. * NOT_FOUND: The CustomerRepricingConfig specified does not exist or is not associated with the given account. * INTERNAL: Any non-user error related to technical issues in the backend.
 In this case, contact Cloud Channel support.
 Return Value: If successful, the updated CustomerRepricingConfig resource, otherwise returns an error.
 * `cloudchannel_accounts_customers_entitlements_activate` - Activates a previously suspended entitlement.
 Entitlements suspended for pending ToS acceptance can't be activated using this method.
 An entitlement activation is a long-running operation and it updates the state of the customer entitlement.
 Possible error codes: * PERMISSION_DENIED: The reseller account making the request is different from the reseller account in the API request. * INVALID_ARGUMENT: Required request parameters are missing or invalid. * NOT_FOUND: Entitlement resource not found. * SUSPENSION_NOT_RESELLER_INITIATED: Can only activate reseller-initiated suspensions and entitlements that have accepted the TOS. * NOT_SUSPENDED: Can only activate suspended entitlements not in an ACTIVE state. * INTERNAL: Any non-user error related to a technical issue in the backend.
 Contact Cloud Channel support. * UNKNOWN: Any non-user error related to a technical issue in the backend.
 Contact Cloud Channel support.
 Return value: The ID of a long-running operation.
 To get the results of the operation, call the GetOperation method of CloudChannelOperationsService.
 The Operation metadata will contain an instance of OperationMetadata.
 * `cloudchannel_accounts_customers_entitlements_change_offer` - Updates the Offer for an existing customer entitlement.
 An entitlement update is a long-running operation and it updates the entitlement as a result of fulfillment.
 Possible error codes: * PERMISSION_DENIED: The customer doesn't belong to the reseller. * INVALID_ARGUMENT: Required request parameters are missing or invalid. * NOT_FOUND: Offer or Entitlement resource not found. * INTERNAL: Any non-user error related to a technical issue in the backend.
 Contact Cloud Channel support. * UNKNOWN: Any non-user error related to a technical issue in the backend.
 Contact Cloud Channel support.
 Return value: The ID of a long-running operation.
 To get the results of the operation, call the GetOperation method of CloudChannelOperationsService.
 The Operation metadata will contain an instance of OperationMetadata.